 Code section Code requirement Comply: Yes/No Evidence, commentary and any explanations 5.2 If an extension beyond 20 working days is required to enable the landlord to respond to the complaint fully, this should be agreed by both parties.
-Yes 5.3 Where agreement over an extension period cannot be reached, landlords should provide the Housing Ombudsman's contact details so the resident can challenge the landlord's plan for responding and/or the proposed timeliness of a landlord's response.
-Yes 5.4 Where the problem is a recurring issue, the landlord should consider any older reports as part of the background to the complaint if this will help to resolve the issue for the resident.
-Yes 5.7 Where residents raise additional complaints during the investigation, these should be incorporated into the stage one response if they are relevant and the stage one response has not been issued.
+Yes Contact is made with customers should the response require an extension to timescales.
+5.3 Where agreement over an extension period cannot be reached, landlords should provide the Housing Ombudsman's contact details so the resident can challenge the landlord's plan for responding and/or the proposed timeliness of a landlord's response.
+Yes Complaints policy and Stage 1 and Stage 2 letter templates include Housing Ombudsman contact details.
+5.4 Where the problem is a recurring issue, the landlord should consider any older reports as part of the background to the complaint if this will help to resolve the issue for the resident.
+Yes Background information is reviewed as part of each complaint investigation to identify reoccurrence or themes.
+5.7 Where residents raise additional complaints during the investigation, these should be incorporated into the stage one response if they are relevant and the stage one response has not been issued.
 Where the stage one response has been issued, or it would unreasonably delay the response, the complaint should be logged as a new complaint.
-Yes
+Yes This forms part of the existing process.